ScottLogic/blog/_posts/2024-05-03-bunjs-a-fast-rising-star.md

 Let's start with the main question, is BunJS faster than NodeJS?
 The results would suggest that on average, yes, BunJS executes the same code faster than NodeJS.

 Should you immediately switch all NodeJS projects to BunJS?
 Probably not, while BunJS was faster, I would say the differences are not really great enough to warrant the overhead of any refactoring, however minor.
-I also hit a scenario in last years Advent of Code where BunJS couldn't run the solution due to import issues, but NodeJS could, so you may find that converting to Bun will break your project.
+I also hit a scenario in last year's Advent of Code where BunJS couldn't run the solution due to import issues, but NodeJS could, so you may find that converting to Bun will break your project.

 Should I consider BunJS when starting a new project?
 Absolutely!
 For most use cases you're unlikely to have an issue, and transitioning back to NodeJS should be relatively